-Those interested in this program register with the Education Department in the first semester of freshman year to ensure timely completion of requirements necessary for admission to upper-level courses.
-Formal application is to be made no later than Spring semester of the sophomore year by completing a "progress" form available on Chalk and Wire.
+Those interested in this program register with the Education Department in the first semester of freshman year to ensure timely completion of the requirements necessary for admission to upper-level courses.
+Formal application is to be made no later than spring semester of the sophomore year by completing a "progress" form available on Chalk and Wire.
 Minimum requirements are:

 - A grade point average of 2.7 or higher